loading spinner

 • "How do my past experiences influence my current decisions?"

-What are good reflection questions?
+What are good reflection questions for growth?

 Good reflection questions provoke thought and insight.
 Some examples: